Wild Bookshelf - Book Reviews

 Here you'll find true stories about fascinating creatures like otters and octopuses, platypuses and prairie dogs.
 Many of the books also show scientists in action, studying and helping to protect wild animals.
 I briefly summarize the books and share what I love about them.
 Although the books are mostly nonfiction picture books focused on nature, I occasionally include other genres.
 I hope you will enjoy these books and share them with children, inspiring their curiosity about the natural world and about science.

-To view the books I read and reviewed in 2016, please tap the link below.
+To view more of the books I am reading, both for adults and children, and read earlier reviews, please tap the link below.

 Thank you for visiting.